 “If they want to get the highest and best value for their rigid plastics, segregating the Polypropylene (PP) from the HDPE is a good way of doing that, by separating out the PP caps.
 And our recommendation would be recycling them with other PP rigids that might be coming out of bakery or deli,” Bedard said.

 While encouraging pharmacies to recycle “back-of-the-house” plastics is a good step in the right direction, often times much like nurses in the operating room, it is likely that many pharmacy staff won’t take the extra time to separate these recyclable materials.

-This is precisely why we developed our TEQethylene™ sterile barrier system which utilizes a new, proprietary blend of HDPE in combination with TYVEK for a 100% recylable SBS solution.
+This is precisely why we developed our TEQethylene™ sterile barrier system which utilizes a new, proprietary blend of HDPE in combination with Tyvek® for a recyclable sterile barrier system solution.

-The result is a 100% recyclable sterile barrier solution which means that doctors and nurses don’t need to separate lids from trays in the operating or emergency room.
-Plus any TEQethylene tray with pre-filled syringes in it will be accepted in most recycling programs and can be recycled either at the pharmacy or at home in their curb-side pick-up.
+The result is a recyclable sterile barrier solution which means that doctors and nurses don’t need to separate lids from trays in the operating or emergency room.
+Plus any TEQethylene tray with pre-filled syringes in it will be accepted in most recycling programs and can be recycled either at the pharmacy or at home in their curb side pick-up.